conradfitzgerald/ArduinoHashCrack/README.md

 ## License
 GPLv2.
 Do what you will with it, and let me know if you make anything cool with it!

-## Instructables Disclaimer
-I initially made this project as an entry to the Instructables contest 'First-Time Authors 2019.'
-My username there is ConradF4.
-I'm mainly including this as a disclaimer for originality, and that I am the sole author of the project, with the exception of Tzikis who wrote the hashing library I used and that I have creditted.

-#### Update:
-Has since been unpublished, guess I should read their ToS next time ;)

 ## Credz/Greetz
 * Tzikis for the library
 * My girlfriend for yelling at me to finally make something useful and original.